bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

     //MUST include nested object type promise_type
     struct promise_type
     {
         T _myValue;                     //!< This variable is accessible from the coroutine function std::exception_ptr _exception;  //!< Store exception pointer
+        //bool _finished = false;         //!< Boolean to keep track if the coroutine has finished

         /**
          * @brief Get the return object